luna/luna-rfcs/text/0000-comments-overhaul.md

 #       * Bulleted sub-list, but you can mix numbers and bullets.
 #
 # Sometimes I might want to embed a code block in my documentation as a usage
 # example.
-I can do this as > frobnicate foo bar <, but for bigger blocks I can:
+I can do this as `frobnicate foo bar`, but for bigger blocks I can:
 #
 #   > import Math
 #   > frobnicate "a" (Math.sqrt b)
 #
-# @a: Here I'm making an item reference to the first function argument.
+# `a`: Here I'm making an item reference to the first function argument.
-# @b: Here I describe the second.
+# `b`: Here I describe the second.
 #
-# @return: Here I can talk about the return value of the function.
+# `return`: Here I can talk about the return value of the function.
 #
 # You can find more information about doc comments in Luna by following this
 # [link -> https://luna-lang.gitbooks.io/docs/].